15 Top-Rated Tourist Attractions & Things to Do in Scottsdale, AZ

 Two of the best courses are Troon North Golf Club and TPC Scottsdale.
 Troon North has two golf courses, designed by Tom Weiskopf, beautifully set within the desert landscape and featuring unusual granite boulders, ravines, and rolling hills.
 Four Seasons Resort Scottsdale at Troon North provides free shuttles and special rates at the Troon North Golf Club for guests staying at their property.

 TPC Scottsdale is the only PGA Tour property in the city and offers average players the chance to play where golf's masters have once competed.
-TPC Scottsdale has two courses, one named The Stadium, designed by Tom Weiskopf and Jay Morrish, and another named The Champions, designed by Randy Heckenkemper.
+It has two courses: The Stadium, designed by Tom Weiskopf and Jay Morrish; and The Champions, designed by Randy Heckenkemper.

 Desert Botanical Garden